-Clinical Genetics (AHGEN-61141)
+Clinical Genetics (HPGEN-61141)

-This course teaches allied health graduate students the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
+This course teaches health professions students the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
 The course will review basic genetic information (the structure of DNA, RNA and protein synthesis) and clinical genetics (human development, gene analysis, disease producing mutations).

-Credit: 1 semester hour Course Director: Brett Graham Course Offered: Fall 1, Term 3
+Credit: 1 semester hour Course Director: Bret Bostwick Course Offered: Fall 1, Term 3